Probing XR’s Futures: Opening Workshop

 Indeed, Khlebnikov, who had a mystical belief in the power of words, thought that the connections between sounds and meaning were lost during mankind’s history, and it was up to those in the future to rediscover them.
 101 years later we ask how we might be able to approach Zangezi’s operations on multiple levels – cosmological, political, historical, technological – in a moment where we are increasingly surrounded by machines that produce something that appears like human language but in which there is no speaker, no body and no sound.

-The Immersive Arts Space recreated fragments of the play as a work in progress for the REFRESH#5 festival, that took the form of a theatrically staged reading within the technical machine of the Immersive Arts Space itself.
+Zangezi-Experiments, a multimedia stage play, will be performed at the MESH Festival.
+Before, fragments of the piece were recreated as a work in progress for the REFRESH#5 2023 festival, that took the form of a theatrically staged reading within the technical machine of the Immersive Arts Space itself.

 Credits:

-Chris Salter (Direction, Sound Design, Performance)
+Chris Salter (Direction, Sound Design)

 Corinne Soland (performer)